Confused about JSON-LD? You’re not alone.

 Google is working to support other features in the future as development grows.

-Testing Your Structured Data
+JSON-LD: Testing Your Structured Data

 JSON-LD is just another reason the world of SEO is diversifying to promote the search experience for internet users as search engines provide more relevant results.
 From a business stand point, you’re able to leverage JSON-LD in your favor to paint a clearer picture of your site’s content to allow Google to more relevantly index your content to increase visibility.
 It’s a simple and effective means to boost your ranking by transitioning your existing data.